The Wardley Wellbeing Hub is the central area for the ACTNow campaign.

 For more information on Mindfulness, see our Mindfulness fact sheet.

-Using stimulants as a means to cope with anxiety can lead to a loss of a person’s mental ability to control anxiety naturally.
-When this occurs people lose their ability to cope with anxiety without the aid of stimulants such as drugs and alcohol.
+Using substances as a means to cope with anxiety can impact one’s ability to control anxiety naturally.
+When this occurs people lose their ability to cope with anxiety without the aid of substances such as drugs and alcohol.

-One of the most common stimulants is caffeine and whilst most people are aware that caffeine is often found in coffee it can also be found in a range of other products including:-
+One of the most common stimulants is caffeine.
+Although caffeine can help with feelings of alertness and sharpness, it can also affect sleep and can increase feelings of anxiety.
+It is also worth noting that the half life of caffeine is 4-6 hours, so being aware of when you drink your last cup of tea or coffee can be helpful.
+Whilst most people are aware that caffeine is often found in coffee it can also be found in a range of other products, including:-

 - energy drinks